 Earning Sick Leave.

 A line-employee on the 48/96 shift schedule earns one-quarter of a day (6 hours) of sick leave for each full month of employment (three 24-hour days per year).
-A line-employee on the 24 hours shift schedule earns 3 hours of sick leave for each full month of employment (one and one half 24-hour days per year).
-Full-time administrative employees earn one half day 4 hours of sick leave for each full month of employment six 8hour days per year).
+Full-time administrative employees earn one-quarter day (4 hours) of sick leave for each full month of employment (48-hours per year).
 You do not earn sick for partial months of employment (i.e., if you are not on the payroll on the first and the last day of the month).
-Sick leave taken cannot be earned back.

 Taking Sick Leave.

-You may take sick leave at your discretion, in 2-hour increments, up to the total amount accrued, when you are too ill to work or recovering from an injury, accident, or medical procedure.
 Advance notice is required, when possible, to allow the management team to plan for staffing replacements.
 A note from your doctor may be required, at management's discretion.

 In the Board's discretion, you may be allowed to take more sick leave than you have accrued for a long illness; however, if your employment terminates for any reason, you must immediately re-pay NFPD the amount of sick leave taken that exceeds your actual accrued sick leave.